Skip to Content

 -----BEGIN CERTIFICATE----- ... -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- ... -----END CERTIFICATE-----

-Manually Entering the Certificate
+Manually Enter a Certificate

-If you choose to manually enter the certificate, the text needs to sequentially include the following fields: private key, website certificate, intermediate certificate, root certificate, etc. Refer to the following format (please ensure the integrity of the certificate while copying):
+If you choose to manually enter a certificate, the text needs to sequentially include the following fields: private key, website certificate, intermediate certificate, root certificate, etc. Refer to the following format (please ensure the integrity of the certificate while copying):

 -----BEGIN RSA PRIVATE KEY----- ... -----END RSA PRIVATE KEY----- -----BEGIN CERTIFICATE----- ... -----END CERTIFICATE----- -----BEGIN CERTIFICATE----- ... -----END CERTIFICATE-----